 f) Harvesting firewood and/or cutting/removal of any trees

 g) Fires, except for the grills provided in Sarah Benson Park

 k) Removal of cultural/historic artifacts.
 This includes a prohibition of metal detecting, unless associated with a Town approved archeological/historic investigation; an approved educational program/class; a state sponsored archeological/historical; or request by law enforcement.

 m) Camping/Overnight Parking

-n) Commercial/For-profit activities, unless approve by the Parks Board in advance.
+n) Commercial/For-profit activities, unless approved by the Parks Board in advance.

 o) External equipment (bouncy house, tents, trailers, port-a-potties, etc.) unless approved as part of an Event or Special Permit.

 5. Any event over thirty-five (35) people or as deemed by Town Staff shall require the approval of an Event Permit from the Parks and Recreation Advisory Board.
 Event organizers are solely responsible for all activities associated with their event, including clean up.
 Special Events may also be authorized by the BOMA.

 SBP1.
 Bikes are only permitted on Alexander Trail (part of Heritage Park, connected to Sarah Benson Park).